Causal chain event graphs for remedial maintenance: Introduction

-In our previous work \citep{Yu2020}, we gave a brief introduction of different types of remedies.
-Here, we dive into more detailed explanations to import the idea of remedy and root cause analysis into the CEG framework and establish new causal algebras for the different remedial intervention regimes on CEGs.
+\cite{Yu2020} gave a brief introduction of different types of remedies.
+Here, we formalise these ideas and provide a detailed methodology which imports the concept of remedy and a root cause analysis into the CEG framework.
+In this way we are about to establish new causal algebras for the different remedial intervention regimes on CEGs.
+We show how to use CEGs to determine when and if so how we can measure probabilistically the effectiveness of remedies imposed by engineers to perceived faults.